Updated August 2025

 Research shows:

-• a link between BV and an increased risk of spreading HIV or becoming HIV positive if you are exposed to HIV.
+• A link between BV and an increased risk of becoming HIV positive if you are exposed to HIV.

-• a link between BV and increased risk of getting other STIs such as Chlamydia, gonorrhea and herpes if you are exposed to these infections
+• A link between BV and increased risk of getting other sexually transmitted infections (STIs) such as chlamydia, gonorrhea and herpes if you are exposed to these infections.

-• in pregnancy, a link between BV and premature birth or early breaking of the amniotic sac (your waters)
+• In pregnancy, a link between BV and premature birth or early breaking of the amniotic sac (your “water breaking”).

 Treatment